 In October 2009, in a private placement, we sold 7,954,543 shares of our common stock at \$0.88 per share and warrants to purchase 3,977,270 shares of our common stock, exercisable through January 7, 2015, at \$0.88 per share (Private Placement).
 The purchasers paid an additional \$0.125 per underlying share for the warrants.
 Additionally the purchasers had the right to purchase up to an additional 5,165,286 shares at \$0.97 per share prior to May 14, 2010 and paid \$0.125 per underlying share for the right to purchase such additional shares.
 Total proceeds were approximately \$7.9 million, after deducting expenses associated with the issuance.
 We were required to prepare and file Form S-3 registration statements, as permissible under SEC rules and regulations, beginning within 30 days of October 22, 2009, with the SEC for the purpose of registering the securities sold in this Private Placement for resale.
 We filed a Form S-3 covering 7,532,617 shares on November 6, 2009, which was declared effective by the SEC on November 17, 2009.
 However, if we fail to keep any registration statements continuously effective, we may be obligated to pay to the holders of the shares and warrants liquidated damages in the amount of 1% per month of the purchase price for the shares and warrants, up to a maximum cap of 8% of such purchase price.
-In addition, in connection with the closing of the Private Placement, Baker Brothers Investments was granted the right to designate a representative to our board of directors.
-In February 2010, Stephen R. Davis was appointed to our board of directors as the Baker Brothers Investments designee.
+In addition, in connection with the closing of the Private Placement, Baker Brothers Investments designee.